Getting Started

 Command Line Notation

-Throughout the tutorials and the rest of the book, commands will be shown that are used in the terminal.
+Throughout this book there are commands shown that are used in a terminal.
 Lines that are entered in a terminal are denoted by starting with a $.
 The $ is just a special marker; it is not to be entered with the command.
 Lines that don't start with a $ are typically the output of the previous command.
+Large segments of code blocks are typically contents of a file.

 There are two processes to obtaining and maintaining Orbit: